NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/User Manual/user_manual.md

 This section provides a glossary of all terms and abbreviations used in the manual.
 If the glossary is several pages or more in length, it may he placed as an appendix. <br>

-### 2. System Capabilities
+### 2. System Capabilities and Requirements
-This section provides a brief overview of the system and its capabilities. <br>
+This section provides a brief overview of the system, its capabilities and its requirements. <br>

 #### 2.1	Purpose
 The application, Visualising our Transport Network, is a decision support tool designed to allow transport planners, road control authorities and public transport operators gain insight on effective transport decisions which support the existing network pathways by a visual analysis of the transport flow data.
 The system developed will be able to run on any browser.
 The system displays an observation on how long it takes to get to the destination - Wellington CBD from different suburbs on the map, where the zones are coloured based on the time taken to reach the destination.
 Another major feature of the application is combining demographic information with different travel points which further increases the effectiveness of the display analysis and allow users to make insight-driven decisions based on the visual information. <br>